thalesorp/adopet-api/README.md

 # AdoPet

-Project developed for the 6th back-end challenge given by [Alura](https://www.alura.com.br/challenges/back-end-6).
+Project developed for the 6th back-end challenge given by [Alura](https://www.alura.com.br/challenges/back-end-6). #AluraChallenges

 AdoPet is a web application that connects would-be pet guardians with NGOs working to find a new home for animals for adoption.